 The relevance of ocean climate studies strongly depends on the accuracy of ocean measurements.
-Systematic data errors might thus result in biasing the estimation of ocean state indicators such as the global ocean heat content, the global ocean freshwater content or the global mean steric height (Levitus et al. 2009).
-Furthermore, random measurement and data error may lead in overestimating ocean variability.
+Systematic data errors might thus result in biasing the estimation of ocean-state indicators such as the GOHC, the global ocean freshwater content, or the global mean steric height (Levitus et al., 2009).
+Furthermore, random measurement and data error may lead to overestimations of the ocean variability.
 Therefore, indirectly, one can assess the reliability of the global dataset by estimating the influence of the quality control on global metrics such as the ocean mean temperature and salinity and the associated variability.

-Two mappings of ocean temperature and salinity based on the CORA dataset measurements are calculated: a raw estimation (GOHCraw) which considers every measurement without taking the ocean flags and a flagged estimation (GOHCflg) which only consider the good and probably good QCs.
+Two mappings of ocean temperature and salinity based on the CORA dataset measurements are calculated: a raw estimation (GOHCraw) that considers every measurement without taking the data quality flags and a flagged estimation (GOHCflg) that only considers the good and probably good QCs.

-Interpolated fields are calculated following the method presented by Forget and Wunch, 2007 that has the advantage of not biasing mean fields and not relying on specifying them.
-The global ocean is divided in 1° per 1° grid cells with 10 m vertical layers from the surface to 700 m depth.
+Interpolated fields are calculated following the method presented by Forget and Wunch (2006) that has the advantage of not biasing mean fields and not relying on specifying them.
+The global ocean is divided in $1^{\circ}$ per $1^{\circ}$ grid cells with 10 m vertical layers from the surface to 1500 m of depth.
 A first estimation of the mean parameter for a given month is given by calculating the mean of the temperature or the salinity data measured in a given cell.
-The variance field is estimated by taking the variance of the measurements located in a given cell, if the number of available measurements is greater than 4.
+The variance field is estimated by taking the variance of the measurements located in a given cell if the number of available measurements is greater than 4.